Angleton Independent School District

 Angleton ISD is a public school district in Angleton, Texas (USA), operating 5 levels of education.
-Established in 1897, AISD encompasses 396 sqmi in Brazoria County, serving Angleton as well as the Village of Bonney, the Sandy Point census-designated place, parts of the CDP of Rosharon, and the unincorporated areas of Chocolate Bayou, Lochridge, and Otey.
+Established in 1897, AISD encompasses 396 sqmi in Brazoria County, serving Angleton as well as the Village of Bonney, the Sandy Point census-designated place, all of the CDP of Rosharon, and portions of Alvin and Lake Jackson.
+It also includes the unincorporated areas of Chocolate Bayou, Lochridge, and Otey.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $2,145,243,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.042 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).